Quick hit: Here are four steps to creating goals that connect and align your remote team:

 Start simple, be specific, and leave room for imperfection

-Tony, who over created two new department goals:
+Tony started by creating two new department goals:

 - Build the muscle to successfully work remote